sukhprit/Pair-IDE/README.md

 # Pair-IDE
-             Modification & Developed by Ajay soni
+             Modified & Developed by Ajay soni
                          Aim   :   Energia + wiring + arduino + AI  = Pair IDE
-I am working for integreight all open source electronics platform  with in the one platform for easy to use for making our projects and development on ideas.
+I am working on integration of all open source electronics platform which will be easy to use for making  projects and developing ideas.
-Pair IDE is the Modified version of Arduino  to build more  easy  platform for students.
-Pair IDE uses of Arduino , Processing and avr sources.
+Pair IDE is the Modified version of Arduino to build easy  platform for students and it uses Arduino,Processing and AVR sources.
-Pair IDE also uses of libraries of Wiring ,energia and arduino for integreight with in the IDE and third party libraries are also integreighted.
+I have modified and integrated Pair-IDE  so that it contains all libraries of arduino, wiring, energia and my own personal libraries for increasing its productivity.

-  (This is Non Profit Organization for helping of students and Researcher to making projects and products development)
+  (This is Non Profit Organization for helping  students and Researcher to making projects and products development)

           I am also working  on AI hardware's and robotics hardware's  to make  ideas to Reality.
-                  ( Please contribute for development in the hardware's and software )
+                  ( Please contribute for development of the hardware and software )

           Thank you.